Locations:

 • Speech testing: Adults and some children may have this kind of hearing test.
 Speech testing involves listening to and repeating certain words.
 The test shows how you understand speech.

-• Otoacoustic emissions test (OAE): Audiologists use this test to check your inner ear function.
+• Otoacoustic emissions (OAE): Audiologists use this test to check your inner ear function.
+They typically use this test for babies and young children.

 • Tympanometry: This test checks how well your eardrum moves.
-Audiologists may do tympanometry tests to see if you have a ruptured eardrum, if you have fluid in your middle ear or wax in your ear canal.
+Audiologists may do tympanometry tests to see if you have a ruptured eardrum, fluid in your middle ear or wax in your ear canal.

 Advertisement